 - 1. CHEM 397, CHEM 398 and CHEM/ENCH 399 lab experiments will be carried out in-person in preassigned lab groups, according to a 'rotating' lab schedule printed in this Laboratory Manual and posted on the course OnQ site.
-Your experiment schedule will be defined by your lab group number, which you should obtain during the Introductory session for your specific lab section).
+Your experiment schedule will be defined by your lab group number, which you should obtain during the Introductory session for your specific lab section.
 Students must attend all labs scheduled for their lab group.
 If a lab is missed due to extenuating circumstances, the student may be able to perform the missed work with a different lab section (conditional to the equipment and TA supervision availability).
 Permission of the course instructor is required for any lab work with the alternate lab section.
 Please inform the TA in your lab section and course instructor as soon as possible about any expected problems with lab attendance and scheduling. - 2.
 Each 3rd year lab experiment may take two or three lab sessions to complete, as scheduled.
 You will be expected to work on all aspects of lab experiments in your initially assigned lab group for the duration of this course.
 If, for any reason, you are unable to collaborate productively with your lab group partner(s), you may be asked to complete your lab reports individually. - 3.
 Prelabs and completed lab reports must be uploaded on the course onQ site using the experiment-specific Assignment folders.
 Lab reports must be submitted within one week after completing the last lab session of each specific experiment.
 However, if you experience time/assignment conflicts with different courses, you can submit your report within a 3-days grace period without penalty.
 Longer accommodations would require an authorization from the Queen's Accommodations Office and must be discussed with the course instructor as soon as possible.
-Generally, the TAs are expected to grade your lab report withing one week after its submission in onQ.
-Each lab grade will include the Lab Performance component (to be assigned by the TAs at their discretion).
-The TAs will enter lab grades in the Queen's OnQ database.
 You are strongly encouraged to discuss any problems with respect to reports grading or regarding any other aspects of the laboratory evaluation first directly with your TAs and then with the course instructor.
-Note that lab grades assigned by the TAs are provisional, and the course instructor will finalize all grades at the end of the laboratory period in each term.
+Note that lab grades assigned by the TAs are provisional, and the course instructor will finalize all grades at the end of the laboratory period in each term. - 4.
+Acceptable quality lab repots (greater than 50% of the lab grade) will be required for all completed lab experiments scheduled for your lab group.
+If you fail your first lab report, you will be able to re-write it for a passing grade.